Redtech0inc/MCNet/README.md

 ### setup server
 so to set up a server enter any computer with ender/wireless(not advised) modem<br>
 now instal `server.lua` this is your server framework (which you can edit)<br>
-you will also have to open a folder to hold all your "pages" and a folder thta MUST be named `libs` this is where custom librtaries and the server Library will sit<br>
+you will also have to open a folder to hold all your "pages" and a folder that MUST be named `libs` this is where custom librtaries and the server Library will sit<br>
 now as already told put `serverLib.lua` in the libs folder!

 repo folders:<br>